B.Sc. (Hons), Ph.D., D.Clin.Psych., C.Psychol., AFBPsS

 Teaching at the Institute

-Teaching at the institute includes professional reflection, psychosis, stigma, group therapy, working with teams, and building therapeutic relationships
+Teaching at the institute includes interviewing skills, professional reflection, psychosis, stigma, disclosure, hospitalisation, group therapy, working with teams, building therapeutic relationships, and qualitative research methods.

 I am particularly interested in psychosis over the life-course, the role of stigma and discrimination within mental health, suicide and risk, qualitative research methodologies, and the application of psychological therapy in community and inpatient settings.

-Clinical work includes individual, family and group therapy, leadership in trust CQUIN activity in psychosis, and inpatient team facilitation.
-Recent projects have included involvement in the national Time to Change and Listening into Action campaigns which focus on service-user and public engagement and respect.
+Clinical work includes Adult Community Mental Health Team (CMHT), Crisis Resolution & Home Treatment Team (CRHTT), and Common Point of Entry (CPE) Settings.
+Work encompasses individual, family and group therapy, leadership in trust CQUIN activity in psychosis, inpatient team facilitation, and staff training.
+Other projects include involvement in the national Time to Change and Listening into Action campaigns which focused on service-user and public engagement and respect.

 Selected Peer Reviewed Publications & Commissioned Reports

-Acker, L., Knight, M. T. D., & Knott, F. (in press).
+Acker, L., Knight, M. T. D., & Knott, F. (2018).
 'Are they just gonna reject me?'
 Male adolescents with autism making sense of anxiety: An Interpretative Phenomenological Analysis.
-Research in Autism Spectrum Disorders.
+Research in Autism Spectrum Disorders, 56, 9-20.

 Waite, F., Knight, M. T. D., & Lee, D. (2015).
 Self-compassion and self-criticism in recovery in psychosis: An Interpretative Phenomenological Analysis study.
 Journal of Clinical Psychology, 71, 12, 1201-1217.